 From Tina Fey to John Malkovich, Chicago’s theatre scene has long been a hotbed for the entertainment industry’s most talented people.
 But if the city’s flourishing Theater District is any indication, Chicago is far from a stepping stone.
-With more than 250 theatres, five Tony Award-winning theatre companies, and the country’s greatest comedy scene, Chicago is a must-visit destination for theatre lovers.
+With more than 250 theatres, five Tony Award-winning theatre companies, diverse neighborhood theatres, and the country’s greatest comedy scene, Chicago is a must-visit destination for theatre lovers.

 Here’s our guide to Chicago’s vibrant theatre scene.